sepehrmn/sepehrmn/README.md

 ## Expertise

-Mostly Python and its ecosystem.
-You can find the full list below.
-Currently working on adding Rust and improving my serverless expertise with Azure and a bit of AWS.
+I use Python and its ecosystem daily but you can find the full list of technologies I use below.
+Currently working on adding Rust and improving my serverless deployment expertise with Azure and a bit of AWS.

 <table>
 <tbody>